Piranha 3D: Plot

-Julie, Novak, Fallon and Deputy Taylor Roberts try to evacuate the lake but their warnings are ignored until the piranhas begin to attack the tourists, turning the party into a bloodbath.
+Julie, Novak, Fallon, and Deputy Taylor Roberts try to evacuate the lake, but their warnings are ignored.
+The piranhas begin to attack the tourists, turning the party into a bloodbath.
 Novak boards a jet-ski with a shotgun to help while the rest of the team try to save the others.
-Almost everyone in the lake is either brutally wounded or killed by the piranhas, including Todd, whose boat capsizes as he attempts to escape.
-Fallon makes a last stand, taking a boat motor and using its propeller as a makeshift chainsaw to kill some of the piranhas, but he loses his legs in the process.
+Almost everyone in the lake is either grievously wounded or killed by the piranhas, including Todd, whose boat capsizes as he attempts to escape.
+Fallon makes a last stand, taking a boat motor and using its propeller as a makeshift chainsaw to kill some of the piranhas, but is seemingly killed in the process.

 Meanwhile, Jake spots Laura and Zane on the island and forces Derrick to rescue them.
 Derrick accidentally crashes the boat into some submerged rocks in the process, flooding the lower deck and causing the boat to begin sinking.
-Kelly is trapped in the galley while Derrick, Crystal and Andrew fall overboard.
+Kelly is trapped in the galley while Derrick, Crystal, and Andrew fall overboard.
 Andrew escapes to the shore, but Crystal is devoured and Derrick is badly wounded.
 Danni manages to get a partially-eaten Derrick back on board, where he eventually dies.

 Julie and Novak reach Jake on a speedboat and attach a rope to his boat.
-Julie, Danni, Laura and Zane start crossing the rope, but the piranhas latch onto Danni's hair, causing her to fall into the water, where she is ripped apart and devoured.
+Julie, Danni, Laura, and Zane start crossing the rope, but the piranhas latch onto Danni's hair, causing her to fall into the water, where she is ripped apart and devoured.
 The others make it across safely, but the rope comes loose.
-Jake ties the line to himself and goes to save Kelly.
+Jake ties the line to himself and goes to save Kelly, using Derrick's corpse to distract the piranhas.
 He ties her to him and lights a flare after releasing the gas from stored propane tanks.
-Novak speeds the boat away just as the piranhas surround Kelly and Jake.
+Novak speeds the boat away just as the piranhas surround Jake and Kelly.
 They are dragged to safety as the propane tanks explode, killing most of the piranhas.

-A terrified Mr. Goodman calls Julie, who tells him that they seem to have killed the majority of the piranhas.
-Goodman tells her that the reproductive glands on the piranha they obtained were not mature, which means the fish they have killed were only the babies.
-As Novak wonders aloud where the mature ones are, an adult human-sized piranha leaps out of the water and eats him.
+A terrified Goodman calls Julie, who tells him that they seem to have killed most of the piranhas.
+Goodman tells her that the reproductive glands on the piranha they obtained were not mature; the piranhas that they have killed were merely juveniles.
+As Novak wonders aloud where the adult piranhas are, a dolphin-sized adult piranha leaps out of the water and devours him.